Israelgrs/Israelgrs/README.md

 ### Hi there 👋
+<b>I'm Israel, web Developer Junior and Software Enginering student</b>

-- 🔭 I’m currently working on Spezi Tecnologia
+- 🔭 I’m currently working on Spezi Tecnologia with Ruby on Rails and VueJS
-- 🌱 I’m currently learning Java and
+- :books: I'm currently learning more about Java, Spring boot, Docker and Docker compose
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+-